 Life insurance is the most important safety net that you’ll ever buy for your loved ones.
-It’s one of the few ways that you can guarantee that your family will have money in case something tragic were to happen to you, but it can be difficult to find an affordable plan the older that you are.
+It’s one of the few ways that you can guarantee that your family will have money once you pass away, but it can be difficult to find an affordable plan the older that you are.

-To give you a better idea of the difference between the two, let’s say George is a 40-year-old male looking for a $500,000 policy.
-With permanent coverage, he would end up paying some $2,298 annually (with No Lapse Universal Life), but with term coverage he would only pay about $615 annually.
+Let’s explain the difference between the two, let’s say George is a 40-year-old male looking for a $500,000 policy.
+With permanent coverage, he would end up paying some $2,298 annually (with No Lapse Universal Life), but with term coverage, he would only pay about $615 annually.

 Now we’ll go into a little more detail to show how much you could end up paying with term life insurance at your age (remember that you can always start comparing rates on your own using our online quote form).